 DISCLAIMER: the following is not legal advice. Consult a lawyer and the laws in your state before buying or selling CBD products. 

 - Are you shipping your product from a state with a hemp pilot program supervised by the state’s department of agriculture?

-If you are a buyer of CBD products, i.e. you buy CBD products in small quanities for personal use, you need to be aware of the hemp laws in the state where you live.
-While this isn’t legal advice, if you’re buying CBD products in small quanities for personal use, you are very unlikely to be targetted by anyone taking legal action.
-Still we recommend you know the laws of your state.
+If you are a buyer of CBD products, i.e. you buy CBD products in small quantities for personal use, you need to be aware of the hemp laws in the state where you live.
+While this isn’t legal advice, if you’re buying CBD products in small quantities for personal use, you are very unlikely to be targeted by anyone taking legal action.
+Still, we recommend you know the laws of your state.
 Most of the legal concerns however will be for anyone who is importing large quantities (bulk CBD products) into a state that doesn’t have hemp laws.